 Keeping a Jigsaw in Good Condition

-There are a few key steps to ensuring a jigsaw lasts as long as possible while staying in tip-top shape.
-If buying, opt for a saw with a quality case or purchase a small toolbox to store the saw in.
+Keeping your saw clean and dry will ensure long life and tip-top operation.
+When buying, opt for a saw with a quality case or purchase a small toolbox to store the saw.
 Always remove blades after use to avoid blades locking in place.
-Use compressed air to thoroughly clean any dust and debris from on and in the saw.
+Use compressed air to thoroughly clean any dust and debris from the saw's parts.
 Lastly, properly use the saw.
 If you abuse it by forcing the blade and overworking it, it will not last as long.

 When to Replace a Jigsaw